Termination of Employment Because of Unlawful Discrimination

 New Jersey’s Law Against Discrimination (LAD)

-In addition to providing some of the same protections afforded under federal law, New Jersey’s LAD is a comprehensive civil rights statute that protects employees from discrimination based on some characteristics not protected under federal law.
+In addition to providing some of the same protections as federal law, New Jersey’s LAD is a comprehensive civil rights statute that protects employees from discrimination based on characteristics not protected under federal law.
 One important example is an employee’s sexual orientation.
-An employee’s rights and protections under the LAD are often greater than under federal law and those who feel they have been unfairly treated in an employment context should look closely at this statute.
+An employee’s rights and protections under the LAD are often broader than under federal law, and those who feel they have been unfairly treated in an employment context should consider this statute.

-As employment and labor lawyers, our firm has litigated numerous cases involving complex discrimination, fair housing, A.D.A., L.A.D., covenants not to compete and other labor and employment relations claims.
-Our firm served as lead NJ counsel in a multi-million dollar class action case involving hundreds of employees, a large international corporation and millions of dollars in damage claims.
+As employment and labor lawyers, our firm has litigated numerous cases involving complex discrimination, fair housing, A.D.A., L.A.D., covenants not to compete, and other labor and employment relations claims.
+Our firm served as lead NJ counsel in a multi-million-dollar class action case involving hundreds of employees, a large international corporation, and millions of dollars in damages.

 Conscientious Employment Act, Also Known as Employee Whistleblower Protection

-Many different federal and state laws protect employees who take action for violations occurring in the workplace.
+Many federal and state laws protect employees who take action against workplace violations.

 New Jersey provides additional protection to employees under the New Jersey Conscientious Employee Protection Act (CEPA).
-If you are an employer who may be facing a whistleblower claim or an employee who may have been unlawfully terminated, it is essential that you contact us immediately (if you are facing or considering legal action).
+If you are an employer facing a whistleblower claim or an employee who may have been unlawfully terminated, it is essential that you contact us immediately (if you are considering or pursuing legal action).

-This is because many of the federal and New Jersey laws require the initiation of legal/administrative proceedings as early as 30 days to 180 days, depending on the statute being claimed.
+This is because many federal and New Jersey laws require initiating legal or administrative proceedings within 30 to 180 days, depending on the statute being claimed.

 NJ Employment Law and the Whistleblower Statute Video